Abnormalies-SIH-Kiki/SIH-26181-Kiki-Health-Companion/README.md

 ## Problem Statement

 India faces recurring health crises during heat waves, floods, pollution events, and disease outbreaks.
-Vulnerable groups — elderly, outdoor workers, chronic patients — lack continuous, privacy-preserving health monitoring that works offline.
+Vulnerable groups — elderly, outdoor workers, chronic patients — lack continuous health monitoring that works offline.
 The problem demands a secure, AI-powered Personal Health Companion that:

-- Monitors heart rate, SpO₂, activity, sleep, and environmental conditions
+* **Talks like it cares** — multilingual, voice-first, for people who won't open an app and can't always read one.
+A smartwatch hands you numbers and walks away; Kiki answers in about a second, remembers you, and asks how you're doing.
-- Detects anomalies on-device (heat stress, dehydration, falls, respiratory distress)
+* **Monitors heart rate, SpO₂, activity, sleep, and environmental conditions**
-- Provides actionable alerts and emergency assistance
+* **Detects anomalies on-device** (heat stress, dehydration, falls, respiratory distress)
-- Preserves privacy and operates without internet
+* **Provides actionable alerts and emergency assistance**
-- Supports voice-first interaction for low-literacy users
+* **Preserves privacy and operates without internet**

-**Kiki Health Companion directly addresses all of these.**
+Kiki directly addresses all of these.

 ## Proposed Solution